lasso/racket-registry/README.md

 registry.register(:foo) { Object.new }
 ```

+## "Unregistering" callbacks

+If you want to "unregister" a specific callback, you can use `registry.forget(key)`.
+If you want to unregister all callbacks,
+you can use `registry.forget_all`.

 ## Limitations
-When registering a proc, you must use a string/symbol as key.
-Since the registry is also defining a new public method, the key must not collide with any public method in Object or Racket::Registry.
+When registering a callback, you must use a string/symbol as key.
+Since the registry is also defining a new public method, the key must represent a valid method name and also not collide with any public method in the registry.